 By The Tribune-Review

-As a woman, I applaud those women in the Pennsylvania General Assembly who took the lead to ensure our taxpayer dollars would not be spent on abortion under ObamaCare.
+As a woman, I applaud those women in the General Assembly who took the lead in ensuring that Pennsylvania taxpayer dollars would not be spent on abortion under ObamaCare.

-Thanks to the bill's female sponsor, Rep. Donna Oberlander, R-Clarion, and those women, both Republican and Democrat, who stood with her.
-Because of these women, the bill passed by a resounding 144-53 vote in the state House, sailed through the Senate and has been signed into law.
+Thanks to its female sponsor and those women, Republican and Democrat, who stood with her, House Bill 818 passed by a resounding 144-53 vote in the House, sailed through the Senate and has now been signed into law.

-National polls show the vast majority of American taxpayers, including 70 percent of women taxpayers, do not want tax dollars to be spent on abortion under federal health care reform.
+National polls show the vast majority of American taxpayers, including 70 percent of women taxpayers, do not want their tax dollars to be spent on abortion under federal health-care reform.

-The writer is the legislative director of the Pennsylvania Pro-Life Federation.
+The writer is legislative director for the Pennsylvania Pro-Life Federation (paprolife.org).

 Show commenting policy